ImmunOs Therapeutics

 Series A in 2022

 Scenic Biotech, established in 2017 and headquartered in Amsterdam, Netherlands, specializes in developing genomics and immunotherapy technologies to combat cancer and rare genetic diseases.
 The company's core focus is to identify and harness disease-suppressing genes, which can act as an "off-switch" for genetic disorders, thereby creating novel drug targets and therapies.
-By leveraging genomics, Scenic Biotech aims to revolutionize the treatment of severe diseases by tackling them at their genetic source.
+By leveraging genomics, Scenic Biotech aims to revolutionize the treatment of severe diseases by tackling them at the genetic level.

 Cardior Pharmaceuticals